PoulpoGaz/sokoshell/readme.md

 ### Map

 Problems:
-* Level always returns a full copy, even if the caller doesn't need to modify the map.
+* Level always returns a full copy, even if the caller doesn't need to modify the board.
-* There is no distinction between a solver map and a map.
-The solver map usually holds more information than the map.
+* There is no distinction between a solver board and a board.
+The solver board usually holds more information than the board.
   This information aren't useful for PlayCommand and SolutionCommand
 * The new version of style will be able to draw dead tiles, rooms, etc. But, trackers don't return a Map.
-  Returning the map can be solution, but it will allow MonitorCommand to modify the map.
+  Returning the board can be solution, but it will allow MonitorCommand to modify the board.
-* Map clashes will java.util.Map

 Conclusion:
-* Map should be renamed (eg: Board).
 * Level should be able to remove an immutable view of a board, as well as a full copy.
 * Tracker should be able to return an immutable view of a solver board